Team-Chocolate-Chip-Cookies/Hoooked/routes/zRouteReadMe.md

 This file is intended to explain what each route file actually does.

-# isLogIn.js

-isLogIn.js contains a function that uses passport to check if a user is logged in or not when they hit server routes.
-If not logged in they are sent to the signIn page.
-This prevents non signed in users from hitting routes, adding data, without being logged in.

-#routeTestsDB.js

-routeTestsDB.js is used to test various routes.
-This is purely a troubleshooting route file and upon deployment we can probabbly comment it out entirely.

 # auth.js

 auth.js is tied to passport that does our authentication, signUp, signIn